MozNeurons/ML-Workshop/README.md

 * Wiki: [Linear Regression](https://en.wikipedia.org/wiki/Linear_regression)
 * Here, we train our model to learn the slope(variable m) and shift(constant c) from the provided data.
-* A clear explanation about linear regression and it's types are provided at:[Machine Learning Mastery](https://machinelearningmastery.com/linear-regression-for-machine-learning/)
+* A clear explanation about linear regression and it's types are provided at: [Machine Learning Mastery](https://machinelearningmastery.com/linear-regression-for-machine-learning/)
 * An example of linear regression and it's implemented code with a custom dataset is provided at : [Towards Data Science](https://towardsdatascience.com/linear-regression-detailed-view-ea73175f6e86)

 ### Polynomial Regression